-English First Peoples (EFP) is an exciting addition to the high school curriculum that offers students of all backgrounds the opportunity to explore First Peoples’ worldviews through literature, founded on the First Peoples Principles of Learning.
+English First Peoples (EFP) courses are an exciting addition to the high school curriculum that offers students of all backgrounds the opportunity to explore First Peoples’ worldviews through literature, founded on the First Peoples Principles of Learning.
 The courses were developed in unique collaboration between the BC Ministry of Education and First Nations Education Steering Committee.

-We encourage parents, teachers and students to ask for English First Peoples Courses to be added to course calendars and to raise awareness that EFP 12 is equivalent to English 12 for BC post-secondary entrance requirements.
+We encourage parents, teachers and students to ask for English First Peoples 10, 11, and 12 courses to be added to course calendars and to raise awareness that EFP 12 is equivalent to English 12 for BC post-secondary entrance requirements.

 Want to offer English First Peoples in your school?
 For support and tips, contact us.